lley154/account_balance_transfer_app/README.md

 # Simple Account Transfer Application in Hyperledger Fabric
-Note: You must complete Lab #1 first which will include the required binary files.
+Note: You must complete Lab #1 and Lab #2 first which will include the required binary files.
 ```
 sudo reboot ## restart your vm to free up resources
 sudo apt install jq